iliana-marquez/axoelote-foodtruck-app/README.md

 Special thanks to **Axoelote** for inspiring this project and for being my first **business customer case**, which marked an important milestone in my development journey.

 I’m excited to continue learning and can’t wait to start working on **Version 2** with even more features and refinements.

+## Key Takeaways

+### Planning vs. Agility Balance
+I spent considerable time upfront planning, writing detailed user stories, and preparing the project board.
+However, during development, things changed quickly and pivots happened organically - which somewhat diminished the value of extensive pre-planning.
+A middle ground between thorough planning and documenting-as-you-go might be more efficient for future projects.

+### The Value of Initial Architecture
+Despite the planning overhead, the upfront work paid dividends during development.
+Almost no major setbacks occurred - just a couple of URL wiring issues in the booking app, which were quickly resolved.
+This suggests that architectural planning, even if not followed exactly, provides a solid foundation.

+### Flexible Design Principles
+Being adaptable and understanding the core business purposes enabled building robust models that could evolve naturally.
+Even pivot decisions were made with long-term growth in mind, always trying to keep the database as flexible as possible.
+This approach reduces stress when implementing changes in production environments.

+### Development Velocity
+The combination of solid planning and flexible execution were key on the delivery of a production-ready MVP, which demonstrates that good architecture enables rapid feature development and deployment.